PLAN YOUR VISIT

 credit-card

-Japan is something of a contradiction when it comes to convenience and technology.
-While transport and moving around the country is impressively easy, seemingly simple actions like withdrawing money or even using a foreign bank/credit card can be challenging.
-Thankfully, increased competition in recent years means that old stumbling blocks including banking, phones and WiFi are now much more easy to arrange, in a land where it’s not uncommon to still be asked to fax something, things are sometimes harder than you’d expect.
-On this page you will find the following information:
+Japan is a country full of contradictions, and this sentiment is especially true when it comes to convenience and technology.
+While transport and moving around the country is impressively easy, seemingly simple actions like withdrawing money can be challenging.
+Thankfully, increased competition in recent years means that accessing cash and WiFi are now much easier to arrange, however, things can sometimes be harder than you’d expect.

 For further essential travel information, see our ‘Plan Your Visit’ main page.